sinahmt/DevOps-Project-1-Manual-Deployment-of-a-Flask-App-with-ngrok/README.md

-# DevOps Project 1: Manual Deployment of a Flask App with ngrok
+# Manual Deployment of a Flask App with ngrok

 ## Overview